 Accessing Output#

-Once a production has completed, the output will be replicated to the CERN EOS Storage Element (SE).
+Once a production has completed and been marked ready, the output will be stored at CERN on LHCb EOS.

-It also allows enriching the information about the produced datasets, via meaningful tags and archiving unused datasets. * A client python package that allows querying the information available analysis productions and retrieving the physical file names (PFN) of the ntuples produced.
+• A client python package, apd, that allows querying the information available analysis productions and retrieving the physical file names (PFN) of the ntuples produced.

 ../_images/list_datasets.png